+- #5 (A) COMEDY/VARIETY-TALK SERIES

+- #5 (B) COMEDY/VARIETY-MUSIC, AWARDS, TRIBUTES-SPECIALS

+- #5 (C) COMEDY/VARIETY-SKETCH SERIES

+- #5 (D) QUIZ AND AUDIENCE PARTICIPATION

-- #5 (A) COMEDY/VARIETY (including Talk) SERIES and - #5 (B) COMEDY/VARIETY MUSIC, AWARDS, TRIBUTES SPECIALS Over 15 minutes in length - #5 (C) QUIZ AND AUDIENCE PARTICIPATION - 5(A) Series (including Talk): (a) The headwriter(s) will submit five sketches and/or monologues that best represent a series' overall quality of writing; (b) Include with the entry form the names of all writers who participated in 25 percent of all programs telecast or exhibited during the eligibility period (10/1/2013 to 9/30/2014) and those who were credited on the shows from which the submitted sketches were selected.
-Do not include writers' names on the individual scripted segments. (c) Indicate within each submission the air date for each sketch or monologue included. - 5(B) Specials: Submit one script (no special instructions). - 5(C) Quiz and Audience Participation: (a) The headwriter(s) will submit up to three "as broadcast" scripts; (b) Include with the entry form the names of all writers who participated in the shows telecast or exhibited during the eligibility period. - #6 (A) DOCUMENTARY SCRIPT CURRENT EVENTS and - #6 (B) DOCUMENTARY SCRIPT OTHER THAN CURRENT EVENTS Over 15 minutes in length, one part, one airing or exhibition time (synopsis, if any, permitted for remainder)
+Over 15 minutes in length

+5(A) TALK SERIES: (a) The headwriter(s) will submit five sketches and/or monologues that best represent a series' overall quality of writing; (b) Include with the entry form the names of all writers who participated in 25 percent of all programs telecast or exhibited during the eligibility period (10/1/2014 to 9/30/2015) and those who were credited on the shows from which the submitted sketches were selected.
+Do not include writers' names on the individual scripted segments. (c) Indicate within each submission the air date for each sketch or monologue included.

+- 5(B) SPECIALS: Submit one script (no special instructions). - 5(C) SKETCH SERIES: The headwriter(s) will submit five sketches and/or monologues that best represent a series' overall quality of writing; (b) Include with the entry form the names of all writers who participated in 25 percent of all programs telecast or exhibited during the eligibility period (10/1/2014 to